jmeehan16/sstore-doc/source/deploy.rst

 ..
 Note:: This will build all of the portions of the S-Store codebase.
 Depending on the development environment, this can take a good bit of time.
 If your development is limited to benchmarks only, it is much quicker to simply rebuild the Java portion of the codebase using "ant build-java".

 ..
 Note:: S-Store must be run on a 64 bit Linux machine, preferably with at least 6 GB of RAM.
 If you have a Mac or Windows machine, I recommend installing a virtual machine using a free service such as VirtualBox.
+VirtualBox can be downloaded at `www.virtualbox.org <https://www.virtualbox.org/>`_.

 Compiling and Executing a Benchmark
 -----------------------------------